top of page

 The Homo Sapiens' diet over 135,000 years had over 3000 plant species compared to the modern-day diet of 400 plant species, of which only about 100 are utilized for food presently.
 The lack of this diversity has negatively impacted our microbiome and overall health and well-being as a result.
 Only 9% of Americans are meeting the suggested intake of vegetables and 12% of Americans are meeting the suggested intake of fruits on a daily basis.
 No wonder we are so sick and vulnerable to viruses and disease!

-Each day when you are considering your daily intake of fruit & vegetables, here are a few more suggestions for optimal health and nourishment.
+Each day when you are considering your daily intake of fruit and vegetables, here are a few more suggestions for optimal health and nourishment.

 • Practice Mindful Eating